Schedule

 Our classes begin at 8:00 each day and end at 3:05 p.m. every day except Wednesday.

-Wednesday is an early out day, with classes completed at 1:10 p.m.
+Wednesday schedule is early release, with classes completed at 1:10 p.m.

 Where do I drop off and pick up?